ismara-unibas/upload-client/README.md

 All you need to do is to download **ismara_uploader.py** script and start using it.

 **Important!** This script requires Python3 as well as the *requests* library.
+If these packages are not available then you can use <a href="https://conda.io">conda</a> to install it.

 ## Purpose

 This script is aimed to users who has their data files stored on remote machines (usually linux) which can use this script to upload their data without use of an internet browser.
 So you do not need to copy files to your local machine for uploading to the ISMARA server.

-This is just alpha version to see if there are people interested in such application, We hope to get user feedback to properly shape the further development.
+We hope to get user feedback to properly shape the further development.

-Here is lit of features we plan for the uploader script:
-* resumable upload
-* metadata upload along with data files (sample names, multiple files per sample, predefined groups for averaging)

 **All feedback is welcome!**